-Mr Woo is the alternate Director for Mr Seungsoo Han, the nominee of KOGAS Australia Pty Ltd. Mr Woo has over 25 years' experience in working with KOGAS and is currently the Director for KOGAS Australia Pty Ltd involved in the management of the Gladstone LNG Project.
-Mr Woo has a Master's degree in Geology and Geophysics from the University of Missouri and a Bachelors Degree in Civil Engineering from Busan National University.
+Mr Woo was the alternate Director for Mr Seungsoo Han, the nominee of KOGAS Australia Pty Ltd. Mr Woo has over 25 years' experience in working with KOGAS and is currently the Director for KOGAS Australia Pty Ltd involved in the management of the Gladstone LNG Project.
+Mr Woo has a Master's degree in Geology and Geophysics from the University of Missouri and a Bachelor Degree in Civil Engineering from Busan National University.
+Mr Woo resigned as Alternate Director on 31 October 2017.